-In addition to the 92nd Street Y courses, private classes and individual coaching are available on demand.
-Learn how to turn dull speeches into presentations that will captivate your audience, how to conquer your fears, gain confidence, be a more dynamic speaker, and be heard.
+Or try my Public Speaking Mastery classes, which will help you turn dull speeches into presentations that will captivate your audience.
+Learn how to conquer your fears, gain confidence, be a more dynamic speaker, and be heard.
+All classes are tailored to meet individual needs.

 Private classes are available on demand, and offer participants of all levels a small, supportive environment with time for individual exploration and practice.
 Learn how to turn dull speeches into presentations that will captivate your audience, and how to conquer your fears and be heard.